dcyoung/ImageAlign/README.md

 # ImageAlign
 Aligns two images that share a camera center.
-Estimates homography using RANSAC
+Estimates homography using RANSAC.